NexusWasLost/winbun64/README.md

 ## ❔ How does it work ?

-Wincore uses a mix of WinAPI, Registry Query, `cpuid` and `DXGI` to get system information.
+WinBun64 uses a mix of WinAPI, Registry Query, `cpuid` and `DXGI` to get system information.

 A very detailed explanation of each component is explained [here]().